 Of course, you also have to think about the resolution.
 The total resolution matters a lot here, because you don’t want to print a low resolution.
 So the higher resolutions will help you a lot, just try to take that into consideration if you can.

-Maybe you haven’t heard about the Printer Brand Oki.
+Maybe you haven’t heard about this Printer Brand before.
 If not, I tell you, they are for real.
-Oki innovated the use of digital LED technology on it’s printers since the late 1990s.
+They innovated the use of digital LED technology on it’s printers since the late 1990s.
 It’s just like the LED computer screens, it is sharper than a normal LCD screen.

 With an LED printer, In every printing that you do, it produces a high definition print that is sharp and more detailed than your normal laser printer.
 LED printers are also more economical in the long run due to the fact that the LED components have taken over the more complicated standard laser printer mechanism.
 As you might have heard many times, The less moving parts the less chance it will likely to breakdown.